Bladetrain3r/Dockermex/README.md

 ## Docker Compose Files

-This repository includes Docker Compose files to simplify the deployment of multiple Odamex server instances.
+This repository includes Docker Compose files to simplify the deployment of persistent services.

 ### docker-compose.yml

 The `docker-compose.yml` file defines three services:

-- **odamex_server**: Runs an Odamex server with the default IWAD `freedoom1.wad` and configuration file `singleplayer.cfg`.
-It maps UDP port 10666 from the container to the host.
-- **odamex_server2**: Runs a second Odamex server with the default IWAD `freedoom2.wad` and configuration file `singleplayer.cfg`.
-It maps UDP port 10566 from the container to the host.
-- **odamex_serverdm**: Runs an Odamex server for deathmatch with no specific IWAD or configuration file.
-It maps UDP port 10567 from the container to the host.
+- **docker-compose-webapp** composes the core web frontend to test file upload and configuration management.
+- **docker-compose-tiny** composes the webapp and a pair of servers for a sort of default setup.

 Each service mounts the `iwads`, `pwads`, and `configs` directories from the host to the container, allowing for easy customization and configuration.